oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 A funnel chart is a graphical representation that resembles the shape of a funnel where each segment gets progressively narrower.
 The segments are arranged vertically and depict a hierarchy.
 Within the funnel chart, each segment corresponds to a step or stage in a sequential process.

-**When to use this chart:* Use this chart to visualize a linear sequential process, mostly in business and sales contexts.
+**When to use this chart:** Use this chart to visualize a linear sequential process, mostly in business and sales contexts.
 For example, you can use a funnel chart to track the sales process, order fulfillment, website visitor trends, and so on.

-**Dataset:** `CUSTOMER_INSURANCE_LTV`
+**Dataset:** `CUSTOMER_INSURANCE_LTV`.
+In this example, we will use the example template notebook OML-Run-me-first.

 To view the data in a funnel chart:
-1. Click on the Funnel chart icon.
+1. In the OML-Run-Me-First notebook, go to the paragraph where you viewed the `CUSTOMER_INSURANCE_LTV.` Click on the Funnel chart icon.

 	![Toolbar](images/visual-toolbar-funnel.png)